mostafahussein/test_nested_attributes/README.markdown

 ```

-## Set up the database:
+## Stand up the database:

-Using SQLite3 as the database manager, so you can just set it up:
+I'm using SQLite3 as the database manager here, so you can just stand it up:

 ``` bash
 $ rake db:drop db:create db:migrate --trace